19.7.2024

 Setbacks and boundary rules determine how close your granny flat can be to the property boundaries and other buildings.

-Front yard setback: Minimum distance from the front boundary to the building, often around 1 to 3 metres.
+Front yard setback: Minimum distance from the front boundary to the building.

-Side and rear yard setbacks: Minimum distance from the side and rear boundaries, also typically ranging from 1 to 3 metres.
+Side and rear yard setbacks: Minimum distance from the side and rear boundaries.

 Height restrictions: Some councils have height-to-boundary rules to ensure the granny flat doesn’t overshadow neighbouring properties.